pmpk20/PhDPilotSurvey/README.md

 - Finally, FullAnalysis.R is the compilation of all these but may be outdated and unreadable.

 These may be updated/appended later but for now that should enable replication.
-Any issues or comments let me know at: p.m.king@bath.ac.uk
+Any issues or comments let me know at: p.m.king@kent.ac.uk

 03/10 To-Do:
 - Bivariate probit ICLV
 - Finish Stata and Python replication attempts
-- Get it published.
+- Publish papers.